-- 6.1 A maximum 10 mph speed limit is in force on site for all vehicles, including bicycles, where permitted. - 6.2 Public (and children) are permitted in working paddock areas, therefore drivers/riders must take extra care in these tight localised areas. - 6.3 Venue signage must be adhered to. - 6.4 All vehicles ridden or driven on site must be road worthy and covered by a valid third-party insurance (including when riding all mopeds, scooters and quad-bikes). - 6.5 All personnel using vehicles on site must hold the relevant current UK driving license (or equivalent). - 6.6 Helmets must be worn by those riding scooters and mopeds outside the paddock and pits. - $6.7\,\mbox{All}$ vehicles must at all times, keep to the marked roads when moving around the Venue.
+- 6.1 A maximum 10 mph speed limit is in force on site for all vehicles, including bicycles, where permitted. - 6.2 Public (and children) are permitted in working paddock areas, therefore drivers/riders must take extra care in these tight localised areas. - 6.3 Venue signage must be adhered to. - 6.4 All vehicles ridden or driven on site must be road worthy and covered by a valid third-party insurance (including when riding all mopeds, scooters and quad-bikes). - 6.5 All personnel using vehicles on site must hold the relevant current UK driving license (or equivalent). - 6.6 Helmets must be worn by those riding scooters and mopeds outside the paddock and pits. - 6.7 All vehicles must at all times, keep to the marked roads when moving around the Venue.

-- 6.8 Tail lifts must never be left in the middle position; they must either be fully lowered or closed after loading/unloading.
-6.9 Children are not permitted to ride scooters at any time, or be - 6.9 Children are not permitted to ride scooters at any time, or be carried as passengers. - 6.10 Mobile phones must not be used whilst riding or driving. - 6.11 Keys must be removed from the ignition of all vehicles when parked or not in use. - $6.12\ \text{Riders}$ or passengers on scooters or motorbikes must not carry unsecured loads. - 6.13 Hover-boards, electric balance boards or equivalent (non road legal) electric scooters are prohibited from site (disabled blue badge holders may be permitted to ride electric vehicles to aid access, with permission. - 6.14 Vehicles must be driven or ridden as per manufacturer's instructions and with the set number of passengers.
+- 6.8 Tail lifts must never be left in the middle position; they must either be fully lowered or closed after loading/unloading.6.9 Children are not permitted to ride scooters at any time, or be carried as passengers. - 6.10 Mobile phones must not be used whilst riding or driving.6.11 Keys must be removed from the ignition of all vehicles when parked or not in use. - 6.12 Riders or passengers on scooters or motorbikes must not carry unsecured loads. - 6.13 Hover-boards, electric balance boards or equivalent (non road legal) electric scooters are prohibited from site (disabled blue badge holders may be permitted to ride electric vehicles to aid access, with permission. - 6.14 Vehicles must be driven or ridden as per manufacturer's instructions and with the set number of passengers.
 (Eg. A 2-seat buggy must not carry more than 1 passenger with the driver no standing on the back). - 6.15 Breaches to this guidance may result in vehicle keys being taken and vehicles confiscated until teams leave site.